Each year, about 20,000 women in the United States get ovarian cancer.– Centers for Disease Control and Prevention

 A traditional policy includes:

-Ovarian cancer has moved beyond the ovaries but is still within the pelvis.
+Cancer has moved beyond the ovaries but is still within the pelvis.

 You will need to wait longer for traditional life insurance, often at least 3 years after your last treatment.